PM vows to ‘double down’ on net zero after admitting ‘consensus is gone’

 “There was cross-party consensus in the UK.
 The only question was how fast we could go.
 Today, however, sadly that consensus is gone.”

-He described green policies as a “win-win” despite pressure from Donald Trump, who has repeatedly criticised Britain’s net zero agenda and who, along with Chinese leader Xi Jinping, has not attended the summit.
+He described green policies as a “win-win” despite pressure from Donald Trump, who has repeatedly criticised Britain’s net zero agenda and who snubbed the summit.

 In an appeal for unity, the Prime Minister said: “The greater our collective ambition, the more progress we make in tackling the climate crisis, and the greater the opportunities we create.